Asia: A beautiful continent with some smelly foods

 Asia is home to some of the smelliest foods, according to Yahoo!
 Shine, and chief among them is the durian fruit.
 Of course, when people think of foods that are likely to cause bad breath, they probably don't envision nature's candy as a likely culprit.

-Of course, MSN Health even lists citrus fruits such as lemons and oranges as some of the best foods to eliminate oral odor because they stimulate saliva production.
+Of course, MSN Health even lists citrus fruits such as lemons and oranges as some of the best foods to help fight oral odor because they stimulate saliva production.
 However, durian is one fruit that is sure to cause halitosis, not prevent it.
 The smell emitted by this southeast Asian staple has been described as similar to unwashed socks and rotting fish.
 Strangely enough, durian is also considered an aphrodisiac, but it's hard to believe anyone would want to kiss you after you snack on this.

 Another smelly Asian dish is "stinky tofu," which probably speaks for itself.
 Now, we have to warn you, the description of this dish is not for the faint of heart (or weak of stomach).
 According to Open Journey, stinky tofu is made by letting tofu sit in a brine comprised of fermented milk, vegetables, meat and sometimes seafood.
 The brine can often get so rotten that it becomes infested with maggots, and even the people who enjoy it often admit that the smell is similar to human waste.